Collage of photos that includes students in different classrooms

 Texas School Law states that students must be in attendance at least 90% of the time to receive credit for a course.

-Students may not miss more than eight (8) absences in the Fall and ten (10) absences in the Spring or 18 days for a year-long course.
+Students may not miss more than eight (8) absences in the Fall and nine (9) absences in the Spring or 17 days for a year-long course.
 This includes both EXCUSED and UNEXCUSED absences.
-The only exceptions to this policy are Health, School Business, College Visit (2 days per year – Juniors and Seniors only) absences.
+The only exceptions to this policy are Driver’s License Appt.
+(2 per high school career), Health, School Business, College Visit (2 days per year – Juniors and Seniors only) absences.

 A student will NOT receive credit for a course if he/she exceeds the number of allowable absences.